Actor portrayals.

 • The medication was changed because of side effects, or it no longer worked

-After trying several treatments, such as physical therapy, nerve stimulation, or surgery, people with severe chronic pain may look for something different.
+After trying several treatments, such as physical therapy, nerve stimulation, or surgery, people with severe chronic pain may look for other forms of treatment.

-In the United States, more than 50 million adults are living with chronic pain of some kind.1
+In the United States, approximately 17.1 million adults are living with severe chronic pain.

 What you feel is real, and so are your options